Versailles Day Trips from Paris

-More about: Versailles Day Trip from Paris
+More about: Versailles Day Trips from Paris

 To enter the Palace of Versailles is to enter another world.
 All those period films we have seen about Louis XIV, Marie Antoinette or Louis XVI are condensed in the richness of its rooms and the beauty of its gardens.

-There are several types of tickets to visit the Palace and its gardens, some include guided tour or transportation from Paris ...
+There are several types of tickets to visit the Palace and its gardens, some include guided tour or transportation from Paris...
 I summarize them all for you to make it easier to choose:

 Versailles Day Trip from Paris with Palace and Gardens Guided Tour